José María Benegas: Basque regional politics

 However, in February 1980, he resigned from Congress in order to head the PSOE list for Guipuzcoa in the elections to the Basque parliament and was elected to that legislature.
 He returned to the Spanish Congress at the 1982 General Election representing Álava Province.
 However he resigned in February 1984 after being chosen to head the PSOE list in the Basque parliamentary elections.
 Despite the PSOE increasing their vote and more than doubling their number of seats from 9 to 19, he was unsuccessful in his bid to become Lehendakari or President of the autonomous government of the Basque Country.
 That office was retained by the Basque Nationalist Party (PNV), which formed the government after those elections.
 However, after one year the PNV entered into an agreement with the PSOE for legislative support and in 1986 a split in the PNV led to the formation of Eusko Alkartasuna.
 As a result, the PNV lacked sufficient support to govern and was forced to call early elections in 1986 at which Benegas was again the candidate for Basque President.
 Although the PSOE managed to overtake the PNV as the largest party in the new legislature, the PNV candidate José Antonio Ardanza was re-elected President of the Basque autonomous community.

+From 1984 to 1994 Benegas was third in the PSOE party hierarchy after Gonzalez and Guerra.

 In 1989 Benegas returned to national politics when he was elected to the Congress, representing Biscay.
 He was re-elected at every subsequent General Election until 2011 and was one of the few members of the Constituent Cortes (1977-1979) in the 2011 legislature.

 Personal life

 Benegas was married to Maite Urabayen and was the father of two children.
-His son is the Spanish musician and songwriter Pablo Benegas guitarist in the group La Oreja de Van Gogh.
+His son is the Spanish musician and songwriter Pablo Benegas, guitarist in the group La Oreja de Van Gogh.
 His sister, Doris Benegas, was the President of the Castilian Left party.
 On 25 August 2015, Benegas died in Madrid of cancer, which he had suffered from for several months.